Dreieich Railway: Current situation

 The only remaining siding is that of the RWE between Urberach and Offenthal.
 If necessary, a transformer is switched on or off to allow operations.
 These trains operated were formerly usually hauled by a class 225 diesel locomotive.
 These trains go from Dieburg over the Dreieich Railway.

 Prospects

 The line is contracted to be operated from 30 June 2016 until the timetable change in 2027 with new Pesa Link sets.
 Due to delays in the delivery of the Pesa Link sets, class 642 and 646 sets are being used temporarily.

 The towns Rödermark and Dreieich have demanded the electrification of the Dreieich Railway and the extension of S-Bahn services over it.

-If the Regional Tangent West (Regionaltangente West, RTW) is built, it will also improve connections for passengers from the communities on the Dreieich Railway.
+Once the Regionaltangente West (Regional tangent west, RTW) is in service, it will also improve connections for passengers from the communities on the Dreieich Railway.
 It would create faster transfer connections by rail to Frankfurt Airport and towards Mainz and Wiesbaden.
 The plans provide for a branch to Dreieich-Buchschlag station.
-Due to its high cost and a lack of funds, the project can only be realised in the medium term.